sib-swiss/RNAseq-introduction-training/docs/index.md

-# Introduction to RNA-Seq: From quality control to pathway analysis
+# Introduction to RNA-Seq: from quality control to pathway analysis

 ## Learning outcomes